nagyistoce/cocoatutorials/Atomical/ReadMe.txt

 Atomical is a project between Fabio and Robin.

 1) Working on Mac, Windows and Linux
-2) Build with Qt Creator : No DevStudio or XCode
+2) Build with Qt Creator.
+No DevStudio or XCode suport.

 Robin's next tasks:
-1) Develop the UI (similar to WmCocoa)
+1) Develop the UI - similar to WmCocoa.
-2) The ZRotation doesn't rotate the camera
+2) The ZRotation doesn't rotate the camera on it radial axis.

 Fabio's next tasks:
-1) Have a break and do his University work
+1) Have a break and do his University work.
+2) Have a nice time with his colleague from Finland.

+Two other matters:

+1) now (timestamp)

 Fabio:  Here's my script 'now' which will give you the time stamp
 #!/bin/bash